alfonsomarzano/alfonsomarzano/README.md

 # Hi there 👋

-* 🔭 I'm currently working on a Mobile App that allows our patients to schedule visits and send documentation.
+* 🔭 I'm currently working on a new Arena FPS codenamed Buletrain.
-* 🌱 I'm currently learning Node.js
+* 🌱 I'm currently learning Unreal Engine 4 & C++
 * 👯‍♂️ I'm looking to collaborate on my project https://github.com/alfonsomarzano/MotherRemaster
-* 🤔 I'm looking for help with Xamarin.Forms Styling and XAML
+* 🤔 I'm looking for help with NoesisGUI
 * 💭 Ask me about C#, ASP.NET, Unity.
 I'm happy to help!
 * 📬 How to reach me: me@alfonsomarzano.net
 * 😄 Pronouns: he/him